AleeWeb/ai-demo-portfolio/README.md

-# 🌐 AI Prompt Portfolio
+# 🌐 Generative AI Portfolio

 A concise collection of **AI prompting, refinement, and multimodal prompting demos**.